 - Mayo-Free Chicken Salad Sandwiches With Lemon And Herbs

 Leftover air fryer rotisserie chicken will last for up to 4-5 days in the refrigerator when stored in an airtight container, giving you ample time to use up your chicken!

 This air fryer rotisserie chicken pairs beautifully with almost any side dish.

-Serve yours with a side of your favorite vegetables, rice, or a light leafy salad while leftovers can easily be stored and used during the week ahead for additional meals to feed yourself or the family.
+Serve yours with a side of Jiffy cornbread dressing or your favorite vegetables, rice, or a light leafy salad while leftovers can easily be stored and used during the week ahead for additional meals to feed yourself or the family.

-Here are some of my personal favorite sides dishes to serve with roast chicken:
+Here are some of my personal favorite sides dishes to serve with this air fryer chicken recipe: